 How to Serve Chicken Salad

-If you are on a clean eating diet like I am, you may prefer to simply add this to the top of fresh greens as a regular salad.
+If you are on the clean eating diet, you may prefer to simply add this to the top of fresh greens as a regular salad.
 Alternately, it is an excellent option to serve with homemade bread you have toasted or even some whole grain crackers.
 More more variety for your family, you may find this is a perfect recipe to add to a toasted bagel, or even served with sesame seed crackers.

 More Great Salad Recipes